Capital2/Big-M/README.md

 #BigM
-for solving linear problems 2.
+for solving linear problems 2 for test.